 Opinion leaders are not serving the public interest when they spin illegal acts into “opposing injustice.”
 They are serving their own careers.
 They succeed in journalism and academia by bowing to the ideology that the legal system supports the powerful, so law-breaking is ethical for the "common man."
 Pundits compete with each other to fit the latest calamity into this template.
 How different are they from Nazi officers trying to save their own skins?
 Of course, Nazis faced torture and execution if they resisted the consensus.
 Today’s opinion leaders only face career plateaus.

 You do not need to accept their view that oppositional behavior is motivated by higher principles.
-You can refuse to obey these opinion leaders.
-More on this subject in my earlier post, Do You Say Creative When You Mean Dishonest?
+You can refuse to follow cynical opinion leaders.
+More on this in my book Beyond Cynical: Transcend Your Mammalian Negativity, and in my earlier post, Do You Say Creative When You Mean Dishonest?